Strong 6.5-magnitude earthquake strikes Botswana

 - Posted 04 Apr 2017 02:32

-WASHINGTON: A strong earthquake with a magnitude of 6.5 struck the southern African nation of Botswana on Monday, US seismologists said.
+WASHINGTON: A strong earthquake with a magnitude of 6.5 struck the southern African nation of Botswana on Monday, US seismologists said, with the tremor felt in several neighbouring countries.

+The epicentre of the quake, which hit at 7.40pm (1.40am Singapore time Tuesday), was 238 kilometres northwest of Botswana's capital Gaborone, the US Geological Survey said.

 - AFP/de